X-Ray Cafe

+An archival recording of the Dead Moon concert on X-Ray's closing night, August 16, 1994, was released by Voodoo Doughnut Recordings.
+A few songs into an already cathartic set, marked by the themes of an ending epoch and an inevitable changing-of-the-guards, singer and bassist Toody Cole remarks to the crowd, "What a way to see the old girl go!"
+The old girl is both the venue–the widely venerated, black velvet painting-decorated X-Ray Cafe and the community it created.

 The club is the subject of a 2000 documentary, "X-Ray Visions," directed by former owner Ellis.

 Owner Richard "Tres" Shannon III has remained a prominent figure in Portland.
 He booked music for neighboring club Berbati's Pan, and later opened Voodoo Doughnut.
 He has also run for Mayor of Portland and City Council, and founded the innovative karaoke band Karaoke from Hell.

 The X-Ray Cafe was the site of a small but controversial riot in 1993.